rabhijit/NUS-ModFinder/README.md

 ## Getting it running

 1. Clone the repo to a location of your choice, on your personal machine.
 (Always a good start.)
-2. Make a copy of modules_taken.txt on the root folder of the repository. (i.e. the same level as main.py).
+2. Make a copy of modules_taken.txt from the `samples/` folder to the root folder of the repository. (i.e. the same level as main.py).
 3. Fill up all the modules you've taken in NUS in modules_taken.txt, with one module on each line.
 4. Run main.py in your Terminal/Command Line. i.e.`python3 main.py`
 5. Profit!